ulule/tech.ulule.com/content/0003-storing-live-events.rst

     (integer) 0
     > ZCARD users
     (integer) 1
-    > ZRANGE users 0 -1
-    1) "yann"

-(The -1 parameter in the ZRANGE command means, take all items from the first with index 0 to the last with index -1)

 Now that we know how sorted sets work, let's go back to our live events.